CodingElvis/data-analytics-power-bi-report617/README.md

 - Total Customers (COUNT of unique customers in th e Orders table)
 - Total Quantity (SUM of quantities in the Orders table)
 - Revenue YTD and Profit YTD (using TOTALYTD and our existing measures).

+- Finally, we handled some issues with the geography in the stores table, and created Date and Geography hierarchies.